davideghz/paladins/README.md

 export PALADINS_AUTH_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rake spec` to run the tests (currently failing).
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing